fieldsend/ball_tree/README.md

 Berkeley: International Computer Science Institute, 1989

-Due to precision contraints, limited to arrays of max 452 dimensions (practically I would advise fewer than this anyway, as the range of the varaibels will also have an efefct on when ball voulmes get vanishingly small).
+Due to precision contraints, limited to arrays of max 452 dimensions (practically I would advise fewer than this anyway, as the range of the varaibles will also have an effect on when ball volumes get vanishingly small).

 To instantiate use:
 <code>